 1. Start With Why by Simon Sinek

 It’s common to hear leaders talk about ‘what’ their organization does.
 And some will go a step further and talk about ‘how’ they do what they do.
-But the most effective leaders focus on communicating ‘why’ their organization exists.
+But the most influential leaders focus on communicating ‘why’ their organization exists.

 2. Measure What Matters by John Doerr